 Lead.
 The Latin American studies major prepares students for graduate school and public and private sector careers such as in education, business, public health, law, communication, and government, among others.
 LTAM majors have worked in the U.S. State Department in a number of different Latin American countries, in non-profit organizations working with migrants in the U.S., and in transnational companies that operate in the U.S. and Latin America.
 Read their stories here.

 The Bachelor of Arts in Latin American Studies

-The BA in Latin American studies, offered by the Curriculum in Latin American Studies in the College of Arts and Sciences, is designed to foster intellectual engagement with a region of extraordinary diversity and rich cultural complexity, within an interdisciplinary but integrated framework.
+The Bachelor of Arts degree in Latin American studies is offered by the Curriculum in Latin American Studies in the College of Arts and Sciences.
+This program is designed to foster intellectual engagement with a region of extraordinary diversity and rich cultural complexity, within an interdisciplinary but integrated framework.
 The Latin American studies major emphasizes the following:

-–The development of basic knowledge and comprehension of the principal facets in Latin American and Caribbean history, cultures, and contemporary social, economic, and political issues;
+–The development of basic knowledge and comprehension of the principal facets in Latin American and Caribbean history, culture, and contemporary social, economic, and political issues;

 –The development of an interdisciplinary sensibility as the optimum way with which to approach Latin America and the Caribbean, past and present, within broader trans-national perspectives;